Boy on kick scooter hit by car near Holland Village

 SINGAPORE: A boy riding a kick scooter was taken to hospital after being hit by a car near Holland Village on Tuesday afternoon (Oct 3).

-The incident happened at around 4.45pm on Leedon Road, and the SCDF said that one ambulance was dispatched to the scene.
+The incident happened at around 4.45pm on Leedon Road, and the Singapore Civil Defence Force said that an ambulance was dispatched to the scene.
 The boy was taken to National University Hospital.

 A video shared on the Facebook page of road safety group Roads.sg shows dashboard camera footage of the boy riding his scooter along the pavement before attempting to cut across the road.
 He appeared to do so without checking for oncoming traffic.